-As detailed above, the Council set the 2012/13 Precept at £1,624,400 and is pleased to report that this has resulted in a freeze in the level of Town Council Tax.
+As a result, the Council is pleased to report that a freeze in the level of Town Council Tax has been achieved for 2013/14.

-This follows on from the small reduction in Council Tax in 2010/11 and the freeze in 2011/12, and means that there has been no increase in the Town Council Tax for three years now.
+This follows on from the small reduction in Council Tax in 2010/11 and the freezes in 2011/12 and 2012/13 and is the fourth year now that the council tax has not been increased.
 The Council hopes that this will make a small contribution at least towards easing the burden on local tax payers during these difficult economic times.

-The 2012/13 Town Council Tax at Valuation Band A will therefore remain at £136.07 per year or £2.62 per week.
+The 2013/14 Council Tax at Valuation Band D will therefore remain at £204.10 per year while the Council Tax Valuation Band A, which is the band at which the majority of properties in Great Aycliffe are valued, will remain at £136.07 per year or £2.62 per week.

-A breakdown of the 2012/13 Council Tax is shown below:-

-This graph demonstrates that only 12p in every £1 of the total Council Tax paid comes to the Town Council.
-The remainder of the council tax bill pays for services provided by the County Council such as education, social services and roads, as well as the Police and Fire Authorities.
+A breakdown of the 2013/14 Council Tax is shown below demonstrating that only 12p in every £1 of the total Council Tax comes to the Town Council:-

-17.3 2012/13 Capital Programme Budget
+17.3 2013/14 Capital Programme Budget